 AngularFire#

-First you need to install AngularFire.
-This is necessary in Angular due to the big JavaScript wrapper called Zone.JS.
-This is said to be optional in future versions of Angular, and possibly removed.
-It creates a large overhead that is going to be unnecessary now that we have Signals.
+First, you need to install AngularFire.
+This is necessary in Angular due to the big JavaScript wrapper called Zone.js.
+It is considered optional in future versions of Angular and possibly removed.
+It creates a large overhead that will be unnecessary now that we have Signals.

 ng add @angular/fire